MicrosoftDocs/sdk-api/sdk-api-src/content/fsrmreports/nn-fsrmreports-ifsrmreportjob.md

 req.lib:
 req.dll: SrmSvc.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IFsrmReportJob
+ - fsrmreports/IFsrmReportJob
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - SrmSvc.dll
 api_name:
  - IFsrmReportJob
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IFsrmReportJob interface

 ## -description

 Used to configure a report job.
 The job specifies a set of directories that will be scanned
     to generate one or more different type of reports.
 The reports help the administrator analyze how the storage is